Heroku PHP Support

 is pushed on top of $PATH

-during command execution, so binaries installed by dependencies are easily accessible as CLI commands when writing scripts without having to use vendor/bin/
+during command execution, making binaries installed by dependencies easily accessible as CLI commands when writing scripts without having to use vendor/bin/

 or a similar prefix.